Product Research Tips: 10 Tactics From Six-Figure Dropshippers

 Jessica: And in at product research tip number one, Ryan Carroll explains how to tell if a product that has a lot of orders is actually being sold by other dropshippers.

 I wanna dig into what you just said about if you go to AliExpress and you find a product with multiple suppliers, what that tells you.
-So, let’s do a quick search on AliExpress and see how many other competitors or other products like this there are.
+So, let’s do a quick search and see how many other competitors or other products like this there are.

 Ryan: Yeah, 100 percent.